jonlovera/staple/README.md

 # Staple &middot; [![GitHub license](https://img.shields.io/npm/l/staple.svg)](https://gitlab.com/moretape/staple/blob/develop/LICENSE) [![npm version](https://img.shields.io/npm/v/staple.svg?style=flat)](https://www.npmjs.com/package/staple)

-Staple is a JavaScript library for building api's for your user interfaces.
+Staple is a JavaScript library for building API's for your user interfaces in any NodeJS framework.

-- **Declarative:** Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nulla vel tellus ut orci interdum viverra sed non elit.
-Praesent elementum tincidunt molestie.
-Sed mollis ante nec malesuada accumsan.
+- Maintain papers (plugins) once and use them in any NodeJS framework.
-- **Controller-Based:** Proin tempor condimentum ante, sed ullamcorper nunc viverra ac.
-Etiam ornare felis nisi, bibendum placerat elit commodo sed.
+- No need to write browser requests manually for your frontend apps.
+They will be automatically be generated.
-- **Learn Once, Write Anywhere:** Mauris et lacus sed tellus pharetra sollicitudin sit amet facilisis mauris.
-Sed euismod sed lectus vel aliquet.
-Vestibulum id dignissim augue, ac consectetur nisi.
+- Prototype apps without worrying about backend stuff.

 <p align="center"><img src="/img/demo.gif?raw=true"/></p>